kammt/MemeAssembly/commands/io-operations.md

 ?> Printing Unicode-Characters directly is not possible.
 However, using [this program](https://play.golang.org/p/TojzlTMIcJe), you can get the sequence of commands needed to print your character.

+## Reading from stdin
+### Definition
+`let me in.
+LET ME IIIIIIIIN [8-bit register]`

+### Description
+Reads a single character from stdin into the specified register.
+If the user pressed enter, the register will contain \n, which is 10 in ASCII.

 ## Examples
 #### 1. Hello World!
 ```